G Flip discography

 Australian singer G Flip has released three studio albums, 27 singles, including two as a featured artist.

 G Flip released their debut single "About You" in March 2018, after uploading it onto triple J Unearthed the month prior.
 Their second album Drummer debuted at number one on the ARIA Charts in August 2023.

+G Flip self-released their third album Dream Ride on 5 September 2025.